totalpaveinc/cordova-plugin-libcxx/README.md

 Note: Specifying exact versions is not recommended because it may limit capability of other third-party plugins that also depend on this package.

+## Android Notes

+The binary is compiled with API 24, therefore the application min SDK must be 24 or later.

 ## License

 This plugin is provided under the [Apache 2.0](./LICENSE) license.
 The native binaries provided in the libcxx AAR file is provided under their own respective [licenses](https://github.com/totalpaveinc/android-libcxx/blob/master/LICENSE).